ACReeserCorebridge/OOP-RPG-Workshop/README.md

 The test is complete when your useful weapon, item, and character classes result in a combat VICTORY against the dastardly **_BOSS DRAGON_**.

 Create a branch and a Pull Request to submit your code, and take a screenshot or video of your VICTORY test run.

+> **All submissions should be original code written by you; no copy-paste, please.**

+## BONUS CHALLENGE

+Show us the PRETTIEST UI and win a cash prize!
+Submit a secondary PR with gorgeous graphics or UX and you may win a $35 gift card!

+1. Again, your code and graphics should be 100% original
+1. This UI PR may change any code in the repo in service of beauty